 Nonetheless, the applications used in the DaCapo benchmarks do not fully reflect applications with a long running time or within the scientific domain.
-For these reasons, the last series of tests regarding the CRM mechanisms were made in applications implementing the Successive Over-Relaxation (SOR) and the MonteCarlo Pi algorithms, both with a long running time.
+For these reasons, the last series of tests regarding the CRM mechanisms were made in applications implementing the Successive Overrelaxation (SOR) and the MonteCarlo Pi algorithms, both with a long running time.
 The results are presented in Figure 10.
 These applications use the same type of elementary tasks of e-Science applications, showing that any application with a long uptime period can benefit from checkpointing without a significant overhead.
-The setup for these tests was the following: for the SOR application, we used a matrix of $100 \times 100$ and $1 \times 10^6$ iterations; for the MonteCarlo Pi, the iteration count was $100 \times 10^{12}$ .
-The checkpoint was performed every 5 min.
+The setup for these tests was the following: for the SOR application we used a matrix of 100×100 an 1×10^6 iterations, for the MonteCarlo Pi the iteration count was 100×10^{12} .
+The checkpoint was performed every 5 minutes.

 Because the time spent in the checkpoint operation is much smaller than the application total execution time, the total time of the SOR application, with and without checkpointing, differs in less than half a minute.
-For the MonteCarlo Pi, the difference is even smaller.
+For the MonteCarlo Pi the difference is even smaller.
 These results demonstrate the contribution of our solution to a fast recovery in the presence of failures.
 That is, if a failure occurs during the execution of these long running applications, the last checkpoint could be used, avoiding starting execution from scratch.

-Concurrent checkpoint evaluation

-To evaluate the concurrent checkpoint specifically, we set up two different checkpoint scenarios using SOR, which we identify as Test 1 and Test 2 checkpoints.
-Compared with the previous test using SOR (in Figure 10), these tests use a much larger array (instead of 100 equations) so that larger amounts of data need to be saved while keeping the number of iterations to 7500, for running times close to 2 h.
-We intend to show that with concurrent checkpointing available, it is possible and efficient to do checkpoints on larger applications and/or do it more frequently.
-Thus, for each of these classes of tests, SOR was run with a matrix of 3000, 3600, and 4200 equations.
+Concurrent checkpoint evaluation To evaluate the concurrent checkpoint specifically, we set up two different checkpoint scenarios using SOR, which we identify as Test 1 and Test 2 checkpoints.
+Compared with the previous test using SOR (in Figure 10), these tests use a much larger array (instead of 100 equations), so that larger amounts of data need to be saved, while keeping the number of iterations to 7500, for running times close to 2 hours.
+We intend to show that concurrent checkpointing makes it feasible to checkpoint larger applications and more frequently.
+Thus, for each of these classes of tests, SOR was run with a matrix of 3000, 3600 and 4200 equations.
 The two available cores were used to fully exploit the concurrent checkpointing.
 We averaged 5 executions of each test.

 The distinguishing factor between these two types of tests is the event or reason triggering each checkpoint.
 In Test 1, the checkpoint is done when a percentage of the work is completed.
-In Figures 11, 13, and 15, checkpoint is done at 20%, 40%, 60%, and 80% of the computation progress.
-From this data, we conclude the following: (i) the overhead of concurrent checkpoint is negligible-less than 0.5% in all configurations; and (ii) the overhead of the serial checkpoint has a decreasing impact on the application's execution time as the number of total iterations increases.
-This evident decrease is because of the fact that as computation time increases, the fixed number of serial checkpoints taken (4) will have progressively smaller impact on the total execution time.
+In Figures 11, 13 and 15, checkpoint is done at 20%, 40%, 60% and 80% of computation progress.
+From this data we conclude that i) the overhead of concurrent checkpoint is negligible - less than 0.5% in all configurations, and ii) the overhead of the serial checkpoint has a decreasing impact on the application's execution time, as the number of total iterations increases.
+This evident decrease is due to the fact that, as computation time increases, the fixed number of serial checkpoints taken (4) will have progressively smaller impact on the total execution time.

-Nevertheless, as application total execution time increases, triggering checkpoint with percentage of progress may lead, in case of a failure, to significant loss of work performed and of data (i.e., all the computation done since the previous checkpoint and its results).
-Furthermore, the percentage of progress may be difficult to estimate in most applications and would require explicit checkpoint invocation by programmers.
+Nevertheless, as application total execution time increases, triggering checkpoint with percentage of progress may lead, in case of a failure, to significant loss of work performed and data (i.e., all the computation done since the previous checkpoint and its results).
+Furthermore, the percentage of progress may be difficult to estimate in most applications, and would require explicit checkpoint invocation by programmers.